zerolawtech/ZAP-Tech/docs/custodian.rst

 Custodians
 ##########

-Custodian contracts are approved to hold tokens on behalf of multiple investors.
-Each custodian must be individually approved by an issuer before they can receive tokens.
+Custodian contracts are approved to hold shares on behalf of multiple members.
+Each custodian must be individually approved by an org before they can receive tokens.

 There are two broad categories of custodians: